 10. Take an ATV tour

 Cactus ATV Tours takes you off road on fabulous desert trails, through mountains, canyons, and streams to the majestic scenery of the Pacific Ocean.
 Children must be 7 years old to go on a tour.
 Children 10-and-up can drive a Mini Side by Side 170 (depending on the tour’s availability of the vehicle) and kids 16 and above will be allowed to drive by themselves with a valid driver’s license and parental consent.
-Sounds like quite the experience in Cabo.
+We had friends do it and said it was a blast!

 Have you been to Cabo?
 What do you like to do there?